17 Top-Rated Tourist Attractions in Kuala Lumpur

 Malaysia's capital and largest city has much to offer visitors, regardless of their interests.
-A cosmopolitan metropolis with a significant religious influence, Kuala Lumpur is filled with high-end shopping opportunities and plenty of exciting things to see and places to explore.
+A cosmopolitan metropolis with a significant religious influence, Kuala Lumpur is filled with high-end shopping opportunities and plenty of exciting things to do and places to explore.
 For many people, it's a starting point for exploring Malaysia.

 The famous Petronas Twin Towers are not the only marvel here, though they are certainly the city's most visited attraction.
 Kuala Lumpur's cultural diversity means there are also plenty of festivals to enjoy here, including the Thaipusam celebration, which includes a procession that walks all the way to the Batu Caves, another well-known tourist destination.